infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 hide_table_of_contents: false
 ---

-In our previous post, we covered how to use Storybook and WP-CLI for adding additional blocks into your project.
-This post will walk you step-by-step on how to modify an existing block.
+In our previous post, we covered how to use Storybook and WP-CLI to add additional blocks to your project.
+This post will walk you through modifying an existing block step-by-step.
 <!--truncate-->

-Since Eightshift Development kit is a starter theme, made for developers to jumpstart and speed up their development, you're welcome to modify files directly in it.
-There is no need to create a child theme to protect it from updates.
+Since Eightshift Development kit is a starter theme, made for developers to jumpstart and speed up their development, you're welcome to modify files in it directly.
+There is no need to create a child theme to protect changes from updates.

 ### Modifying a block or a component?
-Because we used Quote block in our previous post, we will continue using it as an example since it's a fairly simple one.
+Because we used the Quote block in our previous post, we will continue using it as an example as it's a fairly simple one.
 One of the first questions you may ask yourself could be: "Should I modify a component or a block?".
 And the answer is - it depends.

-If you compare **_components/quote/quote.php_** (component) and **_custom/quote/quote.php_** (block), you'll notice that the most of HTML code is inside a component, while the block pretty much only renders the Quote component inside a wrapper.
+If you compare **_components/quote/quote.php_** (component) and **_custom/quote/quote.php_** (block), you'll notice that most of the HTML code is inside the component, while the block pretty much only renders the Quote component inside a wrapper.
 This example will walk you through the whole process of adding a new attribute and its options to a block.

 ### What will we do?